 Modern and Contemporary art

-A majority of the Museum's Modern and Contemporary galleries are currently closed to accomodate the installation of Gauguin to Warhol: 20th Century Icons from the Albright Knox Art Gallery (opening October 4) and Ron Nagle: Peripheral Cognition (opening November 1).
+A majority of the Museum's Modern and Contemporary galleries are currently closed to accomodate the installation of The Art of Music, opening Saturday, September 26.
 We apologize for any inconvenience this may cause.

 The Museum’s collections of Modern and Contemporary art include paintings, prints, and a large group of sculpture that is displayed both in the galleries and in the Museum’s May S. Marcy Sculpture Court and Garden.